 - Giant Space Flea from Nowhere: The bounty hunter boss.
 Jumps at you in the middle of a conversation with the Seeker ambassador, shouts something about a huge bounty placed on you by some never-explained "worried" people, is then killed and never mentioned again.

 - Ground Pound: Once his superhuman melee skills are upgraded, Gideon Wyeth can perform a 'Seismic Pound'.

 - Guns Akimbo: You have the choice to dual wield any weapon in the game.
 Even the rocket launchers.
 You can use two different weapons, and use a weapon with a power, or use two powers.

 - Humans Are Special: Obviously.
 So special that the Aurelians, at least, worship the humans as gods, while the Seekers will do everything they can to control and/or destroy them for the same reasons.

-- Never My Fault: The Cockney-accented marine and his pals in the beginning of the game, who instigate a bar fight and later try to shoot Gideon's brother.
-Thankfully in the second instance (which ends with the Cockney guy being killed by Gideon himself after he starts shooting at Ethan on the firing range) the MPs who respond are Reasonable Authority Figures who reviewed the security tapes before they arrived and saw that it was a clear case of self defense.
+- Never My Fault: The Cockney-accented marine Bud has a grudge against pilots, and instigates a bar fight with Gideon and Ethan at the beginning of the game.
+Shortly afterward, Bud attempts to kill Ethan at the firing range.
+Gideon may respond by knocking him unconscious or killing him; either way, the MPs who respond are Reasonable Authority Figures who reviewed the security tapes before they arrived and saw that it was a clear case of self defense.

 - Normally, I Would Be Dead Now: In a cut-scene, the hero falls out of a walkway, hits the side of a building hard, slides down it for about thirty stories and slams into an observation platform.
 He just shakes it off.
 And this is before getting any superpowers.